mmore500/elementary-panel-logomark/README.md

 Most users should choose 20px; larger versions are for displays that have been "zoomed in" with `scaling-factor`.
 (Check this factor with `gsettings get org.gnome.desktop.interface scaling-factor | sed 's/.* //'`; the default, unzoomed value is `1`.)

+Note: an inverse 20px elementary logo is available in the `logos/inverse-20px` directory of this repository.

 ### step 2 - replace "Applications" text with logo

 Paste the following block of code in the terminal: